 Johannes Kuhn works as a designer in Hamburg.
 The projects are research based and combine graphic, sound, text, image and spatial practices.
-He works on exhibitions, posters, models, interventions, radio broadcasts, publications and installations.
+He works on exhibitions, posters, models, interventions, radio broadcasts, publications, websites and installations.
 In 2015 he founded the collective yvjo for design and research together with Lukas Yves Jakel and Kristiane Fehrs.
 Since 2017 he works as a docent at the HafenCity University Hamburg in the department of architecture.
 Since 2018 the collective has been organizing the initiative Satellit in Munich with the aim of critically analyzing and participating in the transformation process of a district.
 His projects have been published among others in form Magazin, Deutschlandradio and Süddeutsche Zeitung.
 He also writes regular articles on urban politics for the Marxist newspaper klassegegenklasse.
 Recently he was part of an exhibition in Halle6 Munich and speaker at the symposium Kunst ist Zwecklos at PORT25 Mannheim.

 Book design, 2020